 Differential diagnosis: The first differential diagnosis for DD Type II is DI.
-The differentiation between DD and DI can be challenging because these 2 developmental anomalies form a continuum.5 Both DD and DI have amber tooth coloration and obliterated or occluded pulp chambers.
+The differentiation between DD and DI can be challenging because these two developmental anomalies form a continuum.7 Both DD and DI have amber tooth coloration and obliterated or occluded pulp chambers.
 However, the pulp chambers do not fill in before eruption in DD Type II.
 A finding of a thistle-tube shaped pulp chamber in a single-rooted tooth increases the likelihood of DD diagnosis.
 The crowns in DD usually are normal in size, shape, and proportion while the crowns in DI typically are bell-shaped with a cervical constriction.
 The roots in DD usually are not present or appear normal while the roots in DI typically are short and narrow.
-Association of periapical radiolucencies with non-carious teeth and without obvious cause is an important characteristic of DD Type I.^{5,6}
+Association of periapical radiolucencies with non-carious teeth and without obvious cause is an important characteristic of DD Type I.^{7,8} exhibits thistle-tube shaped pulp chambers and multiple pulp stones in the both the primary and permanent dentitions.

-An unrelated disorder with pulpal findings similar to DD Type II is pulpal dysplasia.6 This process occurs in teeth that appear clinically normal.
-Radiographically, pulpal dysplasia exhibits thistle-tube shaped pulp chambers and multiple pulp stones in the both the primary and permanent dentitions.
+An unrelated disorder with pulpal findings similar to DD Type II is pulpal dysplasia.8 This process occurs in teeth that appear clinically normal.
+Radiographically, pulpal dysplasia

+Recommendations

-Recommendations Amelogenesis Imperfecta
+Amelogenesis imperfecta

 General considerations and principles of management: A primary goal for treatment is to address each concern as it presents but with an overall comprehensive plan that outlines anticipated future treatment needs.
 Clinicians treating children and adolescents with AI must address the clinical and emotional demands of these disorders with sensitivity.
 It is important to establish good rapport with the child and family early.
 Timely intervention is critical to spare the patient from the psychosocial consequences of these potentially disfiguring conditions.
-A comprehensive and timely approach is reassuring to the patient and family and may help decrease their anxiety.
+A comprehensive and timely approach is reassuring to the patient and family and may help decrease their anxiety.6

 Preventive care: Early identification and preventive interventions are critical for infants and children with AI in order to avoid the negative social and functional consequences of the disorder.
 Regular periodic examinations can identify teeth needing care as they erupt.
 Meticulous oral hygiene, calculus removal, and oral rinses can improve periodontal health.
-Fluoride applications and desensitizing agents may diminish tooth sensitivity.^{26,27}
+Fluoride applications and desensitizing agents may diminish tooth sensitivity.^{35,36}

-Restorative care: The appearance, quality, and amount of affected enamel and dentin will dictate the type of restorations necessary to achieve esthetic, masticatory, and functional health.^{26,28,29}

-When the enamel is intact but discolored, bleaching and/or microabrasion may be used to enhance the appearance.^{30,31} If the enamel is hypocalcified, composite resin or porcelain veneers may be able to be retained with bonding.32 If the enamel or dentin cannot be bonded, full coverage restorations will be required.^{17,33-38} In order to facilitate veneer or crown placement, periodontal therapy may be necessary when acute/chronic marginal gingivitis along with hyperplastic tissue exists ^{34,39-42}
+Restorative care: The appearance, quality, and amount of affected enamel and dentin will dictate the type of restorations necessary to achieve esthetic, masticatory, and functional health.
+The appearance of the enamel is intact but discolored, bleaching and/or microabrasion may be used to enhance the appearance.
+The enamel is hypocalcified, composite resin or porcelain veneers may be able to be retained with bonding.
+If the enamel or dentin cannot be bonded, full coverage restorations will be required.
+In order to facilitate veneer or crown placement, periodontal therapy may be necessary when acute/chronic marginal gingivitis along with hyperplastic tissue exists.
+Ad39-4241-48

 During the primary dentition, it is important to restore the teeth for adequate function and to maintain adequate arch parameters.
-Primary teeth may require composite or veneered anterior crowns with posterior full coverage steel or veneered crowns.^{35,43,44}
+Primary teeth may require composite or veneered anterior crowns with posterior full coverage steel or veneered crowns.
+44,49,50

-The permanent dentition usually involves a complex treatment plan with specialists from multiple disciplines.^{38,41,45} Periodontics, endodontics, and orthodontics may be necessary and treatment could include orthognathic surgery.^{34,38,42,46,47} The prosthetic treatment may require veneers, full coverage crowns, implants, and fixed or removable prostheses.^{28,33,36,37,48-50} The fabrication of an occlusal splint is advocated to reestablish vertical dimension when full mouth rehabilitation is necessary.^{17,40,45} Therapy will need to be planned carefully in phases as teeth erupt and the need arises.
+The permanent dentition usually involves a complex treatment plan with specialists from multiple disciplines.
+46,48,51 Periodontics, endodontics, and orthodontics may be necessary and treatment could include orthognathic surgery.
+44,46,52,53 The prosthetic treatment may require veneers, full coverage crowns, implants, and fixed or removable prostheses.
+39,45,48,51-53 The fabrication of an occlusal splint may be needed to reestablish vertical dimension when full mouth rehabilitation is necessary.
+22,49-51 Therapy will need to be planned carefully in phases as teeth erupt and the need arises.